Introduced by Rep. Margaret O'Brien R-Portage on June 6, 2013

 To revise the application to minors of the state’s mandatory life imprisonment for first degree murder law, so as to conform with the U.S. Supreme Court decision in Miller v Alabama.
 A Senate Fiscal Agency memo describes the ruling and its application to Michigan law.
 This bill is part of a package, and would address the prospective application of the ruling going forward.
+Official Text and Analysis.

 Referred to the House Criminal Justice Committee on June 6, 2013

-Reported in the House on December 4, 2013, with the recommendation that the substitute (H-1) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-1) be adopted and that the bill then pass.

 The substitute failed by voice vote in the House on December 10, 2013

 To replace the previous version of the bill with one that revises details but does not change the substance as previously described.

-Referred to the Senate Judiciary Committee on December 12, 2013.
+Referred to the Senate Judiciary Committee on December 12, 2013

-Reported in the Senate on January 15, 2014, with the recommendation that the bill pass.
+Reported in the Senate on January 15, 2014

-Amendment offered in the Senate on February 11, 2014, to tie-bar the bill to Senate Bill 319, meaning this bill cannot become law unless that one does also.
+To tie-bar the bill to Senate Bill 319, meaning this bill cannot become law unless that one does also.
 SB 319 contains provisions specifying the terms of less-than-life sentences for these juvenile offenders.